Title IX: Addressing Sexual Misconduct

 The privacy of all parties to a complaint of sexual harassment/violence must be strictly observed, except insofar as it interferes with the University’s obligation to fully investigate allegations of sexual harassment/violence.
 Where privacy is not strictly kept, it will still be tightly controlled on a need‐to‐know basis.
 Dissemination of information to persons not involved in the complaint procedure does not occur.
 In all complaints of sexual harassment/violence, the complainant & respondent will be informed of the outcome.
 In some instances, the administration also may choose to make a brief announcement of the nature of the violation and the action taken, using no names.
 Certain university administrators are informed on a confidential basis.
 The University also must statistically report the occurrence on campus of major violent crimes, including certain sex offenses, in an annual report of campus crime statistics.
 This statistical report does not include personally identifiable information.

-Yes, if you want a formal investigation and possible corrective action to be taken against the alleged perpetrator.
-No, if you choose to respond informally and do not file a formal complaint.
+Yes, if you want a formal investigation and possible corrective action to be taken against the alleged Respondent.
+No, if you choose to not file a complaint.

-Do not contact the alleged victim.
-You may contact the Title IX Coordinator listed above who can explain the University’s procedures for dealing with sexual violence complaints.
-You may also want to talk to a confidential counselor in Student Affairs.
+Do not contact the alleged complainant.
+You may contact the Title IX Coordinator listed above who can explain the University’s process for sexual misconduct complaints.
+You may also want to talk to on-campus or off-campus confidential resources.

 What do I do about preserving evidence of a sexual assault?